Parallel World Love Story

 Parallel World Love Story is a novel by Keigo Higashino.

-The book was published in book form by Chuokoron-Shinsha in 1 February 1995, and in paperback by Kodansha in 13 March 1998.
+The book was published in book form by Chuokoron-Shinsha on 1 February 1995, and in paperback by Kodansha on 13 March 1998.
 This work is a best-selling novel with a total circulation of over 1.5 million copies.

 The novel was adapted into a film in May 2019.

 Synopsis

 Takashi Tsuruga once had a woman whom he saw from the train and fell in love at first sight.
 One day, when he met his best friend Tomohiko, he was introduced to his girlfriend.
 That lover was Mayuko, the woman Takashi fell in love with at first sight.
 Takashi is intensely jealous of Tomohiko.
 One day, however, he realizes that Mayuko is his girlfriend.
 Takashi is torn between two world lines, wondering if it is a dream or reality.